aucontraire/holbertonschool-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 * 11-model_state_insert.py: script that adds the State object “Louisiana” to the database hbtn_0e_6_usa
 * 12-model_state_update_id_2.py: script that changes the name of a State object from the database hbtn_0e_6_usa
 * 13-model_state_delete_a.py: script that deletes all State objects with a name containing the letter a from the database
+* model_city.py, 14-model_city_fetch_by_state.py: class definition of a City, prints all City objects from the database